-OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY ETION OF ENTATION ACTIVITY DATE COMPLETED AIR QU AQ-1: The applicant shall incorporate the Best Management Practices (BMPs) for construction into the construction and improvement plans and clearly indicate these provisions in the specifications.
+MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY ETION OF ENTATION ACTIVITY DATE COMPLETED AIR Q JALITY AQ-1: The applicant shall incorporate the Best Management Practices (BMPs) for construction into the construction and improvement plans and clearly indicate these provisions in the specifications.
 In addition, an erosion control program shall be prepared and submitted to the City of Petaluma prior to any construction activity.
-BMPs shall include but not be limited to the BAAQMD Basic Construction Mitigation Measures as modified below: 1.
-All exposed surfaces (e.g., parking areas, staging areas, soil piles, graded areas, and unpaved access roads) shall be watered two Measures shall be included in project design and construction documents.
-Periodic inspections during construction to ensure that measures are in Applicant Planning Division Building Division times per day. place.
-2. All haul trucks transporting soil, sand, or other loose material shall be covered.
-3. All visible mud or dirt track-out onto adjacent public roads shall be removed using wet power vacuum street sweepers at least once per day.
+BMPs shall include but not be limited to the BAAQMD Basic Construction Mitigation Measures as modified below: All exposed surfaces (e.g., parking areas, staging areas, soil piles, graded areas, and unpaved access roads) shall be watered two times per day.
+All haul trucks transporting soil, sand, or other loose material shall be covered.
+All visible mud or dirt track-out onto adjacent public roads shall be removed using wet power vacuum street sweepers at least once per day.
 The use of dry power sweeping is prohibited.
-4. All vehicle speeds on unpaved roads shall be limited to 15 mph.
-5. All roadways, driveways, and sidewalks to be paved shall be completed as soon as possible.
+Measures shall be included in project design and construction documents.
+Periodic inspections during construction to ensure that measures are in place.
+Applicant Planning Division Building Division All vehicle speeds on unpaved roads shall be limited to 15 mph.
+All roadways, driveways, and sidewalks to be paved shall be completed as soon as possible.
 Building pads shall be laid as soon as possible after grading unless seeding or soil binders are used.
-6. Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
+Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
 Clear signage shall be provided for construction workers at all access points.